tonyboutwell/Quantum-Pathways/README.md

 1. Maintain symmetric populations
 2. Protect relative phases from decoherence
-3. Enable reversibility and time-symmetric evolution
+3. Enable reversibility and approximate time-symmetric evolution
-4. Revert the system to near-initial states with fidelity $\sim 1.0$
+4. Revert the system to near-initial states with fidelity $\sim 1.0$.
+The ability to traverse these highways in both directions, facilitated by the geometric phase alignment, is key to achieving this time-reversal property.
 ##

 ### 5. Discussion